-Another joint venture project, a 1,000MW plant at Tuticorin, is close to completion in 2015.
+Another joint venture project, a 1,000MW plant at Tuticorin, was close to completion in 2015.

 One 500MW additional unit at the North Chennai thermal power station Ennore has been proposed while another at Mettur thermal power station was commissioned in 2012.
-A 500MW pumped storage hydro electric project at Kundah in the Nilgiris has obtained environmental clearance and is to take-off.
+A 500MW pumped storage hydroelectric project at Kundah in the Nilgiris has obtained environmental clearance.

 The capacity of all the projects is 4,500MW.
 With an investment of Rs600m per MW (including transmission and distribution costs), the total cost would be approximately Rs260bn.

-Tamil Nadu Energy Company is a joint venture company floated by the NTPC and Tamil Nadu Electricity Board.
-From an installed capacity of only 156MW with annual gross generation plus purchase of 630MU (million units) at independence, the TNEB has grown to producing over 10GW now.
-That includes 2,970MW from four thermal stations, 424MW from four gas turbine stations, 19MW from wind turbines, and 2,184MW from 37 hydro stations.
+Tamil Nadu Energy Company is a joint venture company floated by the NTPC and TNEB.
+From an installed capacity of only 156MW with annual gross generation plus purchase of 630MU (million units) at independence, the TNEB has grown to produce over 10GW now.
+That includes 2,970MW from four thermal stations, 424MW from four gas turbine stations, 19MW from wind turbines and 2,184MW from 37 hydro stations.